gidgetgames3/palia-rummage-discord/README.md

 ## Notes
 - GitHub schedules can be delayed by a few minutes sometimes.
 - If scheduled runs ever stop, make a small commit (e.g., edit this README) to “wake” schedules.

+## Troubleshooting
+### “Missing DISCORD_WEBHOOK_URL secret”
+You didn’t add the repository secret, or the name is wrong.
+It must be exactly:
+`DISCORD_WEBHOOK_URL`

+### No scheduled runs
+- Confirm workflow file is on the default branch (`main`)
+- Repo → Actions → ensure workflows are allowed
+- Make a small commit to wake schedules

+### It runs but doesn’t post in Discord
+- Confirm your webhook URL is valid and the Discord channel still exists